hedgedoc/hedgedoc/docs/content/how-to/develop/setup.md

 ### Production mock build

-It is also possible to create a production build that uses the emulated backend by using `pnpm build:mock`.
+It is also possible to create a production build that uses the emulated backend by using `pnpm run build:mock`.
 This is usually not needed except for demonstration purposes like `https://hedgedoc.dev`.

 ## Running backend and frontend together